-GambleAware raises over £6.5 million each year in voluntary contributions from the gambling industry operating in Great Britain.
+GambleAware aims to raise £10 million each year in voluntary contributions from the gambling industry operating in Great Britain.
 This donation based system was proposed under the Gambling Act 2005 and is prescribed by the Gambling Commission in its Licence Conditions and Codes of Practice.

 Funding priorities are guided by the national strategy advised by the Responsible Gambling Strategy Board (RGSB) and endorsed by the Gambling Commission.
 The latest strategy was published in April 2016.
 GambleAware develops its commissioning plans in collaboration with the RGSB and the Gambling Commission.
 These arrangements are underpinned by an 'assurance and governance framework' agreed between the three parties and rely on openness, transparency and partnership to deliver results.
 The framework was published in August 2012.

 In developing its commissioning plans, GambleAware takes into account the need to generate widespread trust and credibility in an industry-funded body.
 It does this in a number of ways:

 As an independent national charity, GambleAware is registered with and regulated by the Charity Commission for England and Wales and has adopted its 'Hallmarks of an Effective Charity' to ensure best practice.

 (*GambleAware is the operating name of the Responsible Gambling Trust, Charity No. 1093910, Registered in England No. 4384279)